programic/docker-devtools/README.md

    # ZSH as shell
    nano ~/.zshrc

-   # Add to the bottom of this file, and change the path to your docker-devtools folder
+   # Add this to the bottom of this file, and change the path to your docker-devtools folder
    export PATH="${PATH}:/home/remco/code/docker-devtools/bin"
    ```